Vigneshtn26/RCB-Validation/README.md

 Step 1------>Enter into the project "Testvagrant_Coding_Assessment".
 Step 2------>Click on src/test/java.
 Step 3------>Click on the package of org.Testvagrant.
-Step 4------>Enter into the class called "ImdbAndWikiPagesValidation.java" Step 5------>Run the Code.
+Step 4------>Enter into the class called "Rcbvalidation.java" Step 5------>Run the Code.